Hosted Link Flow

 has_licenses_or_registrations | boolean | Yes | Whether the company currently holds any licenses or registrations |

-estimated_annual_revenue | enum | No | Estimated annual revenue bracket in EUR |
+estimated_annual_revenue | enum | Yes | Estimated annual revenue bracket in EUR |

 industry_type values: Agriculture, Automotive, BankingAndFinancialServices, ConstructionAndRealEstate, CryptocurrencyAndBlockchain, CryptocurrencyMining, DecentralisedFinance, NftPlatforms, CryptoPaymentProcessors, CryptoWalletProviders, CryptoExchanges, CryptoCustodyServices, EcommerceAndOnlineMarketplaces, EducationAndTraining, EnergyAndUtilities, EntertainmentAndMedia, GamingAndEsports, HealthcareAndPharmaceuticals, HospitalityAndTourism, InformationTechnologyAndSoftware, Insurance, LegalAndProfessionalServices, LogisticsAndTransportation, ManufacturingAndIndustrial, MetaversePlatforms, MiningAndNaturalResources, NonProfitAndCharitable, RetailAndWholesaleTrade, Telecommunications, VentureCapitalAndPrivateEquity, CasinosAndGambling, MoneyServiceBusinesses, SocialMediaAndNetworking, CrowdfundingPlatforms, RegTech, Otherestimated_annual_revenue values:| Value | Range |